varnerlab/CHEME-4800-5800-ComputingBook/_build/html/_sources/unit-2-data/vectors-matricies-nla.md

 ````

 ### Open species mole balances
 The principles of mole-based balance equations are similar to their mass-based equivalents, i.e., we can write species mole balances or total mole balances, and the terms play an equivalent role as their mass-based equivalents.
 However, mass-based units are generally convenient for systems that do not involve chemical reactions, and it is often easier to use mole-based units when chemical reactions occur.
 Before we define the open species mole balance, let's discuss the generation terms that appear in mole balances.
 Generation terms describe the impact of chemical reactions.
-For mole based systems we'll use the [open extent of reaction](https://en.wikipedia.org/wiki/Extent_of_reaction) to describe how far a chemical reaction has proceeded toward completion in an open system ({prf:ref}`defn-open-extent-of-rxn`):
+For mole-based systems, we'll use the [open extent of reaction](https://en.wikipedia.org/wiki/Extent_of_reaction) to describe how far a chemical reaction has proceeded toward completion in an open system ({prf:ref}`defn-open-extent-of-rxn`):

 ````{prf:definition} Open Extent of Reaction
 :label: defn-open-extent-of-rxn